Columbus, Ohio Employment Law Attorney Protects Your Rights

 Put our employment law attorney to work for you today

-If you find yourself involved in an employment dispute, contact Adams & Liming, LLC, LLC.
+If you find yourself involved in an employment dispute, contact Adams & Liming, LLC.
 We offer free consultations.
 Call us today at 614-488-2053 or contact us online.
 Our office, at 1335 Dublin Road, Suite 104D, is open from 9 a.m. to 6 p.m., Monday through Friday, with after-hours appointments available as needed.